-Potential project impacts to California red-legged frogs include 0.59 acre of permanent and 13.23 acres of temporary loss of upland dispersal, foraging, and refugia habitat.
+Potential project impacts to California red-legged frogs include permanent, long-term temporary, and short-term temporary loss of upland dispersal, foraging, and refugia habitat, as described in Section 2.3.5.3.
 The resource study area for this resource is the same as the California tiger salamander, since it encompasses the Revised Guidance on Site Assessments and Field Surveys for the California Red-legged Frog (USFWS 2005) recommended 1-mile buffer.
 Section 2.3.5.2 provides information about the resource health for this species.